 Inside straight: Straight draw only missing the middle card to make the straight.

-Junk: Hand or card with little value.
+Junk: A hand or a card with little value.

 Kicker: A high card that decides a hand when two or more players have a flush.